Programs and Benefits

 Education Benefits Application Process

-The new website for GI Bill benefits is www.vets.gov:
+The website for GI Bill benefits is VA.gov.
+Select Apply for Education Benefits, then follow the necessary prompts.

 If you are a Service member, Veteran, or a family member interested in education and training opportunities, you can apply for your Certificate of Eligibility (COE).
 You can also manage your current benefits.